 Renaming database objects with ApexSQL Refactor

-ApexSQL Refactor, free Visual Studio and SSMS add – in, provides over 200 formatting options and 15 code refactors for formatting and refactoring SQL code and database objects.
+ApexSQL Refactor, Visual Studio and SSMS add – in, provides over 200 formatting options and 15 code refactors for formatting and refactoring SQL code and database objects.

 One of the ApexSQL Refactor’s SQL code refactoring features is Safe rename.
 This feature provides renaming SQL Server’s objects without breaking the database dependencies.
 Database objects which can be renamed with this ApexSQL Refactor feature are: tables, views, procedures, functions, table/view columns and procedures/function parameters.